ajahne/blog/_drafts/2018-07-03-CTO-school-meetup-enabling-team-autonomy-and-servant-leadership-at-booking.md

 - [My key takeaways](#my-key-takeaways)

 ## What was the presentation about?
-As Booking.com faced tremendous and rapid growth, they needed to ensure their teams high performance, motivation, and scalability.
+As Booking.com faced tremendous growth, they needed to ensure their teams high performance, motivation, and scalability.
 They wanted to try out autonomous teams - teams without team leads - to provide more developer bandwidth, increase motivation, and drive their own - and the company's - performance.

 To this end, Booking.com implemented autonomous teams - teams without team leads/managers.

-Their "standard" team structure had team lead, product owner and a cross functional team made
+For context: their "standard" team structure is comprised of a team lead, product owner, and a cross functional team of developers/QA/designers/etc..
+Team leads are responsible people growth (~20%), team performance (~20%) and core contributions (~60%).

 ### Autonomous teams would:
 - set their own goals (OKRs, KPIs)
 - work with product owners
-- choose how they want to organize and meet (some do scrum, some pure Kanban, etc.)
+- choose how they want to organize and meet (some do scrum, some Kanban, etc.)
 - conduct 360 performance reviews
+- not have a team lead

 Booking.com ran an experiment.
-They kept the majority of their teams standard (team lead, etc.) and shifted a significant portion (about 1/3rd) of their teams to autonomous.
+They kept the majority (54) of their teams standard (team lead, etc.) and shifted a significant portion (24) of their teams to autonomous.
 Experimentation is built into their culture and they definitely practice what they preach.

 So how did it go? - Not so good, some teams did well, but most did not.

-### Some challenges Booking.com observed with autonomous teams:
+## What did Booking.com learn?
+- Autonomous teams can work, but present new challenges
-- without team's lead, there may not be a shield/buffer between Project Owner/PM and developers.
+- Without team's lead, there may not be a shield/buffer between Project Owner/PM and developers.
   - Could lead to too many features being requested under tight timelines, no time for technical debt
-- Senior Team leads were being overtaxed
+- Senior Team leads were being overtaxed (too many issues were bubbling up)
+  - still sometimes need one person to make decision
 - With no team leads, there was no mentorship for engineers who wanted to become a lead

-## What did Booking.com learn?
-- autonomous teams can work, but present new challenges
+### From these learnings, they wwitched to "Servant leadership"
+- Servant leadership
+  - democratic leadership
+  - not about telling people what to do, but working through challenges together
+- Teams once again have team leads
+  - Team leads responsibilities are now:  people growth (~40%), team performance (~15%) and core contributions (~45%).

 ## Who was the speaker?
 - The speaker, [Georgiy Mogelashvili](https://twitter.com/glamcoder), is a team lead Booking.com with over 10 years of experience in the industry.